ABOUT SIOUXLAND AGRICULTURE IN THE CLASSROOM

 We have developed programs to implement agriculture into schools in a seven-county area, and we work to make agriculture a regular part of teachers' curricula.
 We not only provide classroom lesson plans for instructors, but are also a resource for presentations and in-class activities.

-Brigita Rasmussen serves as the Education Specialist for Siouxland Agriculture in the Classroom.
-She started in January of 2022 after graduating from the University of Nebraska-Lincoln with a degree in Agriculture Education.
-Brigita grew up on a farm in Southeast South Dakota, where they raised cattle and grew corn and soybeans.
-She was also heavily involved in 4-H and FFA throughout her upbringing and both of those organizations strengthened her passion for agriculture as well as her desire to teach others about how important it is to all our lives.
+Sidney Riemenschneider serves as the Education Specialist for Siouxland Agriculture in the Classroom.
+She started in August of 2022.
+She graduated from South Dakota State University with a degree in Animal Science specializing in beef cattle and meat science with a minor in Ag Business .
+Sidney was heavily involved with 4-H and FFA, and showing cattle with her family.
+Her family helped strengthen her passion for agriculture as well as her desire to teach others about how important it is to all our lives.

 Siouxland Agriculture in the Classroom is recognized as a 501(c)(3) non-profit organization; EIN 46-4562480.